How To Protect Your Boat And Trailer From Theft

 You can buy several types of locks for your boat trailer, some are better than others.

-The first type of lock I would get is a trailer tongue lock (Amazon Link Ad), as it keeps someone from hooking up to a truck and driving off.
+The first type of lock I would get is a trailer tongue lock (ad), as it keeps someone from hooking up to a truck and driving off.

 You can also get wheel locks, but they don’t seem to me to be the best way to do it.